November 3, 2017

-Yet there are certain things that are even more terrifying than fiction.
-Like erratic drivers, your high school yearbook photo, and, of course, bad wedding videos.
+We’re all afraid of certain things.
+Erratic drivers, high school yearbook photo, and, of course, bad wedding videos.

 Your wedding day is unlike any other day.
 No revelation there.
 Which is why I always try to tell my brides-to-be that this investment is one that you keep forever, so it’s important to get it right.

 You could try a new restaurant and you may not be happy with the meal.
 And that’s fine, you can go always go back to your favorite place next weekend.